axelmotyka/adventcalendar/src/main/java/week01/README.md

 Check the right order by using parentheses.
 The result should be rounded off to the second decimal place.

-Setup a function for every aritmethic operation and write tests for them.
+Setup a method for every aritmethic operation and write tests for them.
 The input are Strings like this:
 *  `"1+1"` = `2`
 *  `"10 * 20 + 30"` = `230`